ma-pe/maltrepreneur.js/README.md

 # maltrepreneur.js
 Composition of Helper-Methods concerning processing of Objects and Arrays written in ES6.
-Without any dependancies.
+Without any dependencies.

 ## Usage